Vishaan Chakrabarti on Creating an Architecture of Belonging

 Vishaan: Thanks, I really appreciate it.

-Design and the City was recorded at the WeWork offices in Prague, with the support of the City of Prague.
-This podcast is produced by myself Alexandra Siebenthal, with support from Martin Barry, Radka Ondrackova, and Elizabeth Mills and edited by LittleBig Studio.
+Design and the City was recorded at the WeWork offices in Prague, with the support of the Czech Ministry of Culture and Nano Energies.
+This podcast is produced by Alexandra Siebenthal, with support from Martin Barry, Radka Ondrackova, Elizabeth Mills and Elizabeth Novacek and edited by LittleBig Studio.

 Podcast is supported by